-- Swimwear – Swimwear is restricted to the pool area, the nearby Pool Bar area and the locker rooms.
+- Swimwear – Swimwear is restricted to the pool area, the nearby the locker rooms.
 As a courtesy to other Members using Club facilities, the use of a cover-up is required whenever proceeding from the locker rooms, located near the Pro Shop to the Pool area.

 B. Required Dress Codes for Club Dining Venues: